TimeWarpEngineering/timewarp-state/Documentation/Sample.md

 > [!Warning]
 > State should NOT be mutated by anything other than handlers.
 > All state changes should be done in handlers.
-> This is easily controlled by making state immutable and your handlers a nested class of the state they modify.
+> This can be controlled by making state immutable and your handlers a nested class of the state they modify.

 ## Create the `IncrementCounterRequest`